ferrazzosito/unibz-infosec-frontend-safe/README.md

 ### Set up the Database

-First of all create an empty database using postgres and gives the name you prefer  .
+First of all create an empty database using postgres and give it the name you prefer.
 You can do so, first, by running the following command to open PSQL command-line tool

 ```bash
 psql -U < pgsql_username >
 ```
-where username is your username of postgresql.
+where username is your username on postgresql.

-Now when prompted insert your postgresql password.
+Now when prompted, insert your postgresql password.
 Run a CREATE DATABASE command to create the new Database

 ```sql